PythiaSocialTech/sirqle/README.md

 - `username` : The access username
 - `password` : The access password

-> 2.Pass a previous defined client
+> 2. Pass a previous defined client

-- `client` : an `HTTPClient` configured beforehand
+- `client` : an `SurrealHTTP` client from `surrealdb.py`

-> 3.Load the params from an `.env` file
+> 3. Load the parameters from a file

-- `from_env`: if it set to `True` then it expects a `.db_conf` file where all the previous arguments are defined
+- `env_file`: the name of the env file.
+Defaults to `.db_conf`.

 ## Query Module

-The Query module aims to replace the standard SurrealQL and make it more Python friendly.
+The Query module aims to extend the standard SurrealQL and make it more Python friendly.
 Internally it constructs a SurrealQL string from method chaining and sends the query to the database.

 ### Initialize the query